Small-time heat decay for stable processes on fractal drums: Introduction

 The organization of this paper is as follows.
-In Section \ref{Preliminaries}, we introduce the notations, construct fractal drums, and recall the renewal theorem, Theorem \ref{thm:RT}.
+In Section \ref{Preliminaries}, we provide some preliminaries on isotropic stable processes, heat content and fractal drums, and recall the renewal theorem, Theorem \ref{thm:RT}.
 In Section \ref{Body}, we prove our main results, Theorems \ref{thm:higher alpha} and \ref{thm:lower alpha}.
 While proving these theorems, we discovered minor inaccuracies in \cite[Corollary 3.7]{GPS19} when $\alpha\in (d-\b,1)$.
 See Remark \ref{remark:mistake} for details.
 For comparison purpose, we also investigate the regular heat content (without Dirichlet exterior condition) on fractal drums and show that the asymptotics of the regular heat content is not affected by the fractal boundary.
 In Section \ref{example}, we provide some concrete examples where our main theorems can be applied to study the SHC for stable processes on an open set on $\R$ whose boundary is the ternary Cantor set.
-We also investigate the regular heat content (without Dirichlet exterior condition) on the same set and show that the regular heat content for this set is the same as an open interval $(0,1)$.
-This is because the boundary, the ternary Cantor set, has the Lebesgue measure zero and cannot be observed at any given fixed time $t$ even though the stable process can observe the boundary in a time interval $(0,t)$.
-Finally, we investigate the SHC on the complement of the modified Sierpi\'nski gasket.
+We also investigate the regular heat content (without Dirichlet exterior condition) on the same set and show that the regular heat content for this set is the same as the open interval $(0,1)$.
+This is because the boundary, the ternary Cantor set, has the Lebesgue measure zero and cannot be observed at any fixed time $t$ even though the stable process can observe the boundary in a time interval $(0,t)$.
+Finally, we investigate the SHC on the complement of the modified Sierpi\'nski gasket in $\R^2$.

 In this paper, we use $c_i$ ($i = 1, 2, \ldots $) to denote constants whose values are unimportant and may change from one appearance to another.
 The notation $\P_{x}$ stands for the law of the underlying processes started at $x\in \R^d$.
 The notation $D$ is used for a generic open set and $G$ will be used for a set given as in \eqref{eqn:SS}.
 We use $\delta_{D}(x)=\text{dist}(x,D^c)$ to denote the distance from $x$ into $D^c$.
 All sets will be assumed to be Borel measurable.
-For any (Borel measurable set) $A\subset \R^{d}$, $m_d(A)$ will be used for the $d$-dimensional Lebesgue measure of $A$ and $\mathcal{H}^{a}(A)$ is for the $a$-dimensional Hausdorff measure of $A$.
+For any Borel measurable set $A\subset \R^{d}$, $m(A)$ will be used for the $d$-dimensional Lebesgue measure of $A$ and $\mathcal{H}^{a}(A)$ is for the $a$-dimensional Hausdorff measure of $A$.
+For any Borel measurable set $B\subset \R^{d}$ with differentiable boundary $\partial B$, we denote the perimeter of $B$ by $|\partial B|$.